castle/castle-java/README.md

 Besides the aforementioned settings, the following are other application-level setting that can be optionally configured:

- * **Blacklisted Headers**: a comma-separated list of strings representing HTTP headers that will never get passed to the context object.
-See [The Context Object](#the-context-object).
+ * **Denylisted Headers**: a comma-separated list of strings representing HTTP headers that will never get passed to the options object.
+See [The Options Object](#the-options-object).
- * **Whitelisted Headers**: this is a comma-separated list of strings representing HTTP headers that will get passed to the context object with each call to the Castle API, unless they are blacklisted.
+ * **Allowlisted Headers**: this is a comma-separated list of strings representing HTTP headers that will get passed to the options object with each call to the Castle API, unless they are denylisted.
 If not set or empty all headers will be sent.
-See [The Context Object](#the-context-object).
+See [The Options Object](#the-options-object).
  * **Authenticate Failover Strategy**: it can be set to `ALLOW`, `DENY`, `CHALLENGE` or `THROW`.
  See also [Authenticate](#authenticate)
  * **Timeout**: an integer that represents the time in milliseconds after which a request fails.
  * **Backend Provider**: The HTTP layer that will be used to make requests to the Castle API.
  Currently there is only one available and it uses [OkHttp](https://square.github.io/okhttp/).
  * **Base URL**: The base endpoint of the Castle API without any relative path.
- * **IP Headers**: The headers checked (in order) to use for the context IP.
+ * **IP Headers**: The headers checked (in order) to use for the options IP.

-Whitelist and Blacklist are case-insensitive.
+Allowlist and Denylist are case-insensitive.

 If the value of any of these keys is left unspecified, the client will be configured with their default values.
 See *[Where to Configure Settings](#where-to-configure-settings)* for a list of the default values.